Who will own my data once I submit it?

 Knowsley Children’s Services are responsible for carrying out a wide range of provisions and duties under the Children and Families Act 2014.

-It is very important that we are able to plan, monitor and realign our delivery of services to meet the needs of Knowsley’s children and families’.
+It is very important that we can plan, monitor, and realign our delivery of services to meet the needs of Knowsley’s children and families’.
 To do this, we carefully and responsibly use the information we collect.
-Where personal information is used for statistical purposes we will ensure it is anonymized.
+Where personal information is used for statistical purposes, we will ensure it is anonymised.

 In certain cases, such as safeguarding inquiries and criminal investigations we are legally obliged to provide information to the police.
 However, we have procedures in place that allows this to be carried out in a secure and confidential manner.
 The information you provide helps us to support you and your family and meet our legal responsibilities, for example as part of an assessment of educational, social care or family support needs.

 The information will be regarded as personal and sensitive (special category), but we will ensure we only ask you for information that is necessary for us to provide you with a service or meet our legal obligations.

 We will ask for your information:

 - Where we need your personal information to confirm your identity

 - To investigate, assess and respond to the needs of children and their families

 - To investigate, assess and respond when social work interventions are required